athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Diabolic Dragon (Adult, Spellcaster).md

     desc: "  Any fire damage that a diabolic dragon deals, including fire damage from spells, is imbued with the unholy power of Hell to scorch the spirit as well.
 A creature takes spirit damage instead of fire damage if that would be more detrimental to the creature (as determined by the GM).
 A diabolic dragon is immune to the diabolic fire of other diabolic dragons, the fire from divine immolation, and similar effects."

   - name: "Hellfire Breath"
-    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 16d6 fire damage in a 50-foot cone (DC 36 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 16d6 fire damage in a @Template[cone|distance:50] (DC 36 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "